ganeti/ganeti/man/gnt-cluster.rst

 disks matches the actual size and updates any mismatches found.
 This is needed if the Ganeti configuration is no longer consistent with reality, as it will impact some disk operations.
 If no arguments are given, all instances will be checked.
+When exclusive storage is active, also spindles are updated.

 Note that only active disks can be checked by this command; in case a disk cannot be activated it's advised to use **gnt-instance activate-disks \--ignore-size ...** to force activation without regard to the current size.

-When the all disk sizes are consistent, the command will return no output.
+When all the disk sizes are consistent, the command will return no output.
 Otherwise it will log details about the inconsistencies in the configuration.